George Clooney turns 60 and already preparing film with Julia Roberts

-ANDl famous american actor George Clooney, reaches 60 become a responsible father who tries to instill in his children his commitment to social causes, but forgets his superstar side and prepares for 2022 his return to romantic comedy, along with Julia Roberts.
+George Clooney Turns 60 become a responsible father who tries to instill in his children his commitment to social causes, but forgets his superstar side and prepares for 2022 his return to romantic comedy, along with Julia Roberts.

-In recent years, Clooney has been more focused on his marriage to Amal Alamuddin, his parenthood -they have twins of three years- and the charitable foundation who presides, than in the cinema.
+In recent years, Clooney has been more focused on his marriage to Amal Alamuddin, his parenthood -they have three-year-old twins- and the charitable foundation who presides, that in the cinema.
 Since 2017 he had only released the miniseries “Catch-22”, which he directed, produced and in which he participated as an actor.

 Which is not to say that it was absent from the media.
 Because everything that the Kentucky actor (Lexington, 1961) does, in whatever field, becomes news.